 Road construction around University Hospital, American Family Children's Hospital and University Station Clinic may result in travel delays and route changes.Read more

 Set small goals and think long-term.
 It may take 2-3 years to reach a healthy weight.
 Expect ½ to 1-pound weight loss per week average.
 The number on the scale is a result, not a goal.
 Set small goals to change habits that will lead to weight loss.

 Plan extra time each week.
-Healthy eating requires anywhere from 7-14 hours per week of time.
-This includes meal planning, grocery shopping, cooking, food preparation, and cleanup.
+Healthy eating takes time to plan.
+This includes time for meal planning, grocery shopping, cooking, food preparation, and cleanup.

 Eat 3 meals and 0-3 snacks each day.
 Make time for breakfast.
 Don’t skip meals.
 Try to eat every 3-5 hours.

 Plan your day.
 Make a list and grocery shop once per week.
 Bring food to work or school each day.

 Limit restaurant and take-out meals to 2 times per week or less.

 Drink plenty of water- 6-8 cups (48-64 ounces) daily.
 Make at least half of your total liquid water.